neo4j/cypher-language-support/packages/vscode-extension/README.md

 ## Extension settings

 The following settings are available in VS Code once the plugin is installed, which can be set either through the `Settings` menu on VS Code or by editing your `.vscode/settings.json` file.

-- `neo4j.connect`: If true it will attempt to connect to a Neo4j database to retrieve data used for completions.
-Defaults to `true`
-- `neo4j.connectURL`: Defaults to `"neo4j://localhost:7687"`, the default url for connecting a local Neo4j instance over websocket via the `bolt` protocol
-- `neo4j.user`: Defaults to `"neo4j"`, the default user for a local Neo4j instance
-- `neo4j.password`: Replace this with the password for the user above

 ### Debug